 Ready to get started as a test item writer?
 You can apply for available openings with these websites.
 You can also Google “test item writer opening” and see what else you can find.

 Other Potential Side Hustles for Teachers

-Here are some more quick ideas for side hustles.
-Not all of these ones are online, but they are all ways to bring in legitimate money!
+Here are some more quick ideas to make money on the side.
+Not all of these ones are online, but they are all ways to bring in legitimate money.